No Grains. No Antibiotics. No Hormones. No Secrets.

 Cows are designed to eat grass but are being fed costly grains often in a confinement setting.
 Joel Salatin created the term “salad bar beef” to describe a more natural system of raising beef cattle where they are fed grass 100% of the time.

 Herbivores in nature display three characteristics: mobbing for predator protection, movement daily onto fresh forage away from yesterday's droppings, and a diet of forage only...yes you heard right- no grains!
 (Imagine the environmental impact this could have if more farmers adopted this system).
-It is our goal to copy this template as closely as possible.

 Our cows eat forage only, a new pasture paddock every day (fresh salad bar), and stay herded closely with portable electric fencing.
 This model not only heals the land, it also thickens the forage, reduces weeds, stimulates earthworms, reduces pathogens and increases the nutritional qualities of the meat.